What Is Astaxanthin?

-You see, most antioxidant vitamins and minerals lose their antioxidant function after they’ve disarmed a free radical— similar to how a honey bee dies after it stings you.
-But astaxanthin remains active after it’s disarmed a free radical, which gives it much more antioxidant potential.
-Furthermore, astaxanthin has also been shown to disarm several free radicals at one time, not just one free radical like most antioxidants.
+Some antioxidant vitamins and minerals lose their antioxidant function shortly after it has been exposed on your skin — similar to how a honeybee dies after it stings you.
+But astaxanthin remains active for a longer period of time , which gives it much more antioxidant potential.
+This unique ability makes astaxanthin the superior antioxidant!

 Health Benefits of Astaxanthin

 Here are a few other health benefits of astaxanthin:

 There are several food sources that also contain astaxanthin such as: